 Haram, which basically means forbidden in Islam, are things or activities every true follower must avoid, like, watching pornography, gambling, or consuming alcohol and bacon.
-The said Salam Web, claims that it blocks all these Haram things and give its users a pious experience that is compliant with Sharia Law (Islamic Law).
+The said Salam Web, claims that it blocks all these Haram things and gives its users a pious experience that is compliant with Sharia Law (Islamic Law).

 Web Search On the Salam Web Browser (SWB): Like most browsers, SWB uses Google as its default search engine, however, it adds multiple filters to give you results.